lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Running MERGE without appropriate dist/sort keys causing massive reshuffles.
 - Overloading Redshift with too-frequent small MERGEs; batch a bit.

-If you want, I can:
-- Sketch an example DMS task JSON and S3 layout.
-- Provide a sample Redshift COPY + MERGE SQL pipeline with recommended tuning parameters.

 ## How do you model CDC with MERGE to maintain type-2 or upserted tables in Redshift?
 Short answer: load CDC rows to a staging table, dedupe to the latest change per business key, then use MERGE for simple upserts (Type‑1) or a two‑step MERGE/INSERT pattern for SCD Type‑2 (expire existing current rows, then insert new versions).
 Wrap in a transaction, keep idempotency via batch/LSN markers, and tune distribution/sort keys for performance.